Fannon/u-he-preset-randomizer/README.md

 * `--preset`: If given, an existing preset will be used as a based and randomized by `--randomness` ratio.
 * `--randomness`: Amount of randomness (in percentage) to apply, when randomizing existing presets.
 Value needs to be between 0 and 100.
 * `--merge`: Can be provided multiple times, for each preset that should be part of the merging.
 Ratio between merged presets is random and NOT driven by the `--randomness` parameter.
+* `--pattern`: Define a [glob pattern](https://code.visualstudio.com/docs/editor/glob-patterns), which presets should be loaded.
+By default, it's `**/*` which will load all presets from all sub-folders.
 * `--debug`: Enables some optional debug logging and file exporting

 ## Developer Guide